Mexico vs Colombia? Which country should you visit if you are travelling to Latin America and you only have time to dedicate to one?

 In terms of buses, ADO and Noroeste service various routes around the country.
 (E.g. Cancun to Merida, Merida to Chichen Itza, San Cristobal to Oaxaca, etc).
 Their buses are comfortable, low cost, and usually run on time.

-Mexican buses boast reclining seats, air conditioning and airplane-style televisions.
+Mexican buses boast reclining seats, air conditioning and aeroplane-style televisions.
 Most vehicles have bathrooms on board.

 If you pay slightly more to travel on a premium class ADO bus, you can also enjoy additional comforts such as complimentary snacks, tea/coffee and water.
 Currently, work is underway in Southern Mexico to build ¨Tren Maya¨.